rybak/jira-gource/README.md

 ----

 * Automate ticket ranges in `config.py` by checking max ticket key via JQL
-* Download avatars directly from JIRA server using URL of the following form `<JIRA-SERVER>/jira/secure/useravatar?size=large&ownerId=fred`
+* Download avatars directly from Jira server using URL of the following form `<JIRA-SERVER>/jira/secure/useravatar?size=large&ownerId=fred`
 * Flip boolean logic from `skip_filter` to `changelog_predicate`, to correspond to the first parameter of Python's `filter` builtin.